 I doubt the cohesiveness of Rice’s beliefs, but I do understand and appreciate her sentiments.

 I have often been told that I am looking for God in all the wrong places.
 Perhaps, but at this point in life, I am going to leave it to God to find me.
 I am no longer interested in looking for him/her/it.
-There is too much life to be lived to spend it looking for God.
+There is too much life to be lived to spend it looking for a deity.
 Most days, I can’t even find the TV remote.

 Bruce Gerencser, 64, lives in rural Northwest Ohio with his wife of 43 years.
 He and his wife have six grown children and thirteen grandchildren.
 Bruce pastored Evangelical churches for twenty-five years in Ohio, Texas, and Michigan.
 Bruce left the ministry in 2005, and in 2008 he left Christianity.
 Bruce is now a humanist and an atheist.

 You can email Bruce via the Contact Form.

 Your comments are welcome and appreciated.
 All first-time comments are moderated.
 Please read the commenting rules before commenting.